denten-books/plain-text/1-chapter.md

 from any notion of medium or intervening substance.

 Under the command and control regime of the Turing machine, text loses its adhesion to the world.
-Yet it is also the symbol, in its rawest form, that anchors the Turing machine to the confines of the physical universe.
-No matter the transcendental impulse, the universal Turing machine is confined to the minimal physical requirements: "tape," "symbol," "scanned square," "in the machine" [@turing_computable_1937, 231].
+Yet it would be a mistake to think of it as wholly ethereal.
+The symbol itself, in its rawest form, anchors the Turing machine to the confines of the physical universe.
+No matter the transcendental impulse, the universal Turing machine cannot be abstracted beyond its minimal physical

-[^ln1-brains]: For the first view see @putnam_minds_1960 and
-@fodor_language_1975.
-For the second view see @deutsch_quantum_1985 and
-@dyson_turings_2012.
+requirements: "tape," "symbol," "scanned square," "in the machine" [@turing_computable_1937, 231].
+Note that these are also minimal physical requirements for interpretation: the ability to internalize and to externalize symbolically.[^ln1-inside]

+A figure of computation emerges in the dual movement between symbol and
+machine: the machine that pushes the symbol towards the ethereal, and the symbol that pulls the machine back towards earth.
+This dynamic encapsulates the bargain at the center of computational media and the subject of this book.
+The machine frees representation from its material confines.
+The immateriality of of digital media entails real-world effects: the costs of replication plummet, for example.
+As a private individual, I am able to make thousands if not millions of copies of the text before you without spending so much as a single dime.
+Such levels of reproducibility would be unthinkable for most of the twentieth century.
+The machine weakens the bonds between symbol and its material context, allowing for rapid remediation.
+The lowered costs of remediation further reduce barriers to access and conveyance.
+Symbols that adhere lightly to their medium are easy to store and to transport.
+Witness the rise of massive, global public knowledge projects like online search engines and encyclopedias as a direct consequence.
+Such projects unfold the logic of immateriality, which moves towards totalizing knowledge and universal accessibility.[^ln1-google] In the condition where representation weighs nothing, one can immediately imagine a weightless totality of all representation, available immediately and everywhere.

+[^ln1-google]: "Google's mission is to organize the world's information and make it universally accessible and useful" (@google_about_2015).

+The weightlessness of text has other side-effects which we will explore throughout the book.
+A text that adheres lightly to its medium is also difficult to contain.
+The governance of symbolic representation becomes difficult.
+This means less censorship but also a weakened notion of authorship and intellectual property.
+One does not own clouds.

+I understand that many readers will intuitively recoil at the suggestion.
+I can hear Johanna Drucker's wary and wise voice insisting on typographic materiality of the word, or Matthew Kirschenbaum's admonition that "every contact leaves a trace," and the call of Katerine Hayles for a "workable trace of materiality" [@drucker_digital_2001, @hayles_translating_2003,
+@kirschenbaum_mechanisms_2008, @drucker_letterpress_2008].
+And they are
+correct, in a sense.
+The sign does not and cannot exist without a physical trace.
+We are however witnessing the palpable effects of symbolic bifurcation.
+The visible sign is indeed produced to mimic the properties of immaterial representation.
+Thus when when Michael Heim

-As the chapter is about to take on the intellectual history of document structure, I propose we keep the following three appliances at hand: Goldberg's Controller, the IBM MT/ST, and Engelbart's Time Fob.
+I propose we keep the following three appliances at hand: Goldberg's Controller, the IBM MT/ST, and Engelbart's Time Fob.

 In the first of these, text structure and machine control lie before us for